Wang Yi: Japan

 In January 2025, Wang Yi publicly called for Japan to improve its ties with China and stated that its existing foreign policy towards China was outdated.
 Wang sought to change Japan's stance on Taiwan while forming better relations with the Shigeru Ishiba government.

+On 23 November 2025, amidst the China–Japan diplomatic crisis, Wang said Japanese Prime Minister Sanae Takaichi's comments regarding a possible contingency in Taiwan were "shocking" and "crossed a red line", saying China would "resolutely respond" and that all countries have a responsibility to "prevent the resurgence of Japanese militarism".

 Korea

 In a September 2025 meeting with Cho Hyun, Wang remarked on the US's tariff programs against South Korea and China.
 He said South Korea and China should work together to protect free trade.
 In the past, China has acted as an intermediary between North and South Korea.
 Again, Wang was requested to establish a new round of talks between the peninsular nations.
 South China Morning Post indicated this meeting may facilitate preparations for Xi to visit South Korea after more than a decade away from Seoul.

+In April 2026, Wang visited North Korea, holding talks with North Korean foreign minister Choe Son-hui and North Korean leader Kim Jong Un.
+Kim told Wang that North Korea "would fully support all the internal and external policies of the Chinese party and government for realizing the territorial integrity of the country on the basis of the 'one-China' principle and building a fair and just multi-polar world".

 Comments in 2023 Qingdao conference

 On 3 July 2023, at the 2023 International Forum for Trilateral Cooperation in Qingdao, Wang made remarks during a speech towards the participating Japanese and South Korean audience where he called for Japan and South Korea to work together with China to "prosper together, revitalize East Asia, revitalize Asia and benefit the world" and said that "most Americans and Europeans can't tell China, Japan and South Korea apart" and that "no matter how blonde you dye your hair, how sharp you shape your nose, you can never become a European or American, you can never become a Westerner." before further adding they must know where their "roots lie."